Waterless urinals are much more than water conservation

-Commercial building owners 10 years ago were predominantly concerned with maintaining a clean public toilet facility and little or no thought was given to sustainability.
+Commercial building owners ten years ago were predominantly concerned with maintaining a clean public toilet facility, and little or no thought was given to sustainability.
 It was a known operational fact that especially for businesses that had a high movement of people that the cleanliness of their toilet facilities boosted the success of that business.

-According to a recent industry survey more than 75% of adults would avoid a restaurant, hotel or shopping centre if they encountered dirty toilets.
-A clean and hygienic toilet is absolutely critical for any building.
-In many ways the toilet facilities act as an ambassador and speak volumes about the overall management of a building.
+According to a recent industry survey, more than 75% of adults would avoid a restaurant, hotel or shopping centre if they encountered dirty toilets.
+A clean and hygienic bathroom is absolutely critical for any building.
+In many ways, the toilet facilities act as an ambassador and speak volumes about the overall management of a building.

 In recent years it has become increasingly clear that building managers must also strive for sustainability.
 As such, businesses and building owners and managers strive to incorporate products that are not only sustainable but are visibly environmentally friendly.

-An area that Whywait Plumbing has not only pioneered but continued to develop product in is waterless urinals.
-Waterless urinals are only mentioned in an environmental context, where both the immense water savings of up to 152000 litres and more per urinal, per year and carbon emissions reduction of up to 320kg per urinal, per year are cited.
+An area that Whywait Plumbing has not only pioneered but continued to develop a product in is waterless urinals.
+Waterless urinals such as ZeroFlush waterless urinals are only mentioned in an environmental context, where both the immense water savings of up to 152000 litres and more per urinal, per year and carbon emissions reduction of up to 320kg per urinal, per year are cited.

 There is a common misconception that waterless urinals are not as hygienic as their flush urinal counterparts.
 However, waterless urinal systems actually reduce odours and contribute to a cleaner, more sanitary public toilet facility.
 A few facts demonstrate why:

-- Dr. Michael Hoffman, professor of environment science and dean of graduate studies at the California Institute of Technology, concluded in an independent study that, “The dual barrier system provided in waterless urinals are predicted to be 500 times more effective against the back migration of sewer gases as compared to conventional P-trap water barriers.”
+Dr Michael Hoffman, professor of environmental science and dean of graduate studies at the California Institute of Technology, concluded in an independent study that, “The dual barrier system provided in waterless urinals are predicted to be 500 times more effective against the back migration of sewer gases as compared to conventional P-trap water barriers.”

-- Bacteria and viruses thrive on moist surfaces, and the wet surface of a water flushing urinal is a breeding ground for their growth.
-Flushing doesn’t kill bacteria and viruses.
-Worse, the flush creates a mist that spreads bacteria and viruses to every surface in the toilet facility.
-Dr. Charles Gerba, professor of environmental microbiology at the University of Arizona explains, “Waterless urinals offer a major improvement in public sanitation.
+Dr Charles Gerba, professor of environmental microbiology at the University of Arizona, explains, “Waterless urinals offer a major improvement in public sanitation.
 Flushing is eliminated, which greatly reduces the almost continuous production of microbial aerosols, and the surface and sides of urinals are drier, which reduces the survival of human disease-carrying microorganisms and prevents their growth.”